Hi, my name’s Harvard Wang.

-In 2011 my friend Gary suggested: You’re on vacation?
-Come and shoot my wedding in North Carolina.
+In 2011 my friend Gary said: You’re on vacation?
+Come and shoot my wedding in North Carolina bro.

 Since then I’d shot weddings across Australia:

 MONA in Tasmania, the Melbourne NGV, The Rocks in Sydney, a wildlife reserve in Newcastle.

 I even took a cruise ship to Hayman Island.